 There are a variety of preventive surface treatments used to extend the life of streets at a much lower cost than a standard asphalt overlay.
 These surface treatments include microsurfacing, slurry seal, chip seal and cape seal.
 The type of treatment depends upon several factors, such as current surface condition, carrying capacity and travel use.

 These projects alternate each year between the east and west sides of Vancouver.
-The 2014 focus will be mainly east of Interstate 205.
+The 2014 focus was mainly east of Interstate 205, and the 2015 focus will be west of I-205.

 Each year, the City of Vancouver evaluates approximately 290 miles of paved city streets and identifies areas where surface treatments could go the farthest in extending the life of the street and providing residents with better driving conditions.
 All paving applications are highly weather dependent.
 In case of rain, surface treatment work must be rescheduled.

 As a precursor to the surface treatment work, crews installed new intersection curb ramps or retrofitted existing curb ramps at various intersection locations to meet compliance requirements of the Americans with Disabilities Act.

 In most cases, residences and businesses fronting impacted streets receive door hanger notices in advance of paving.
 Within construction zones, drivers are asked to be prepared for delays, watch for traffic changes, proceed slowly, and be alert to construction workers, bicyclists, pedestrians and other motorists.
 Regardless of the type, all paving applications are highly weather dependent.